zetavg/chromium-website/site/developers/design-documents/sync/model-api/index.md

 ### ApplySyncChanges

+This method is called whenever new changes have been downloaded from the server.
-While `MergeSyncData` provides the state of sync data using `EntityData` objects, `ApplySyncChanges` provides changes to the state using [`EntityChange`][EntityChange] objects.
-These changes must be applied to the local state.
+These changes must be applied to the local model.

 Here’s an example implementation of a type using `ModelTypeStore`: